 A weakened immune system, which may lead to more frequent and more severe illnesses

 People can become depressed for both physical and mental reasons.
 Depending on the cause of depression, it can manifest in different ways:

-How Do I Know If I Need Help with Depression?
+How Do I Know If I Need Depression Help?

 While it’s normal to feel sad sometimes, it’s not normal to feel intensely sad for a long time.
 Have you been suffering from depression longer than a month or two?
 Do symptoms of major depression interfere with your everyday life?
-If so, it’s time to get help.
+If so, it’s time to get help and treat your depression.

 What’s Depression Treatment Like at CAST?

 What makes our depression treatment different than any other treatment center is our CAST alignment model (CAM), which we use to treat depressive disorders and other psychological issues.
 This is our own unique treatment method, and it’s designed to help you connect to your mental, emotional, and spiritual self.